-Sue Smith, a senior, has vocational classes offered at bing, and carpentry, which are Elementary, and Hereford High and charged to whatever job the four main categories that all Schools.
-This year they are they are working on.
-Building trades is under the the trades are classified under, building an addition to the start with the foundation of the building and they do all of the work themselves.
+Learning the trades of such as learning how to lay the portable classrooms at Elementary, and Hereford High Schools.
+This year they are they are working on. building an addition to the Stadium.

+The building trades students start with the foundation of the building and they do all of the work themselves.
 The only professional assistance they receive is when a professional plumber and a professional electrican come in and check the wiring and plumbing work.